Julia has heard of a way to secure free flights, but is it true?

 After my search for anyone offering this service in Australia came up empty, I did manage to find an American company still offering this business model, called Airmule.
 They don’t appear to fly to or from Australia.

-The flights are not free with this service, but they offer $US150 per travel box and you can courier up to four travel boxes per trip.
+The flights are not free with this service, but they offer up to $US300 per travel box and you can courier up to four travel boxes per trip.

 Would you act as a courier to get discounted flights?
 Have you ever taken part in this program before?
 What was the best deal that you secured?